kubernetes/kops/docs/cli/kops_trust_keypair.md

 Trust one or more keypairs in a keyset.

 Trusting adds the certificates of the specified keypairs to trust stores.
-It is the reverse of thekops distrust keypair command.
+It is the reverse of the `kops distrust keypair` command.

 ```
 kops trust keypair KEYSET ID... [flags]